-- (a) a unit of public administration under the Criminal Justice Act 1989; and - (b) an agency under the Equal Opportunity in Public Employment Act 1992; and - (c) a public authority under the Libraries and Archives Act 1988; and - (d) a statutory body under the Statutory Bodies Financial Arrangements Act 1982. - (2) The Statutory Bodies Financial Arrangements Act 1982, part 2B sets out the way in which the authority's powers under this Act are affected by the Statutory Bodies Financial Arrangements Act 1982.
+- (a) a unit of public administration under the Criminal Justice Act 1989; and - (b) an agency under the Equal Opportunity in Public Employment Act 1992; and - (c) a public authority under the Libraries and Archives Act 1988. - (2) The Financial Administration and Audit Act 1977 applies to the authority as if it were part of the department.